Houston Breast Lift with Augmentation

 - Patients need to arrive 15 minutes before their scheduled appointment.
 This allows enough time to fill out registration forms.

-- Once the forms are complete, the patient is ready to see either Dr. Tuan Truong or Dr. Shitel Patel, both of whom are board-certified mastopexy experts.
+- Once the forms are complete, the patient is ready to see either Dr. Shitel Patel, a board-certified mastopexy expert.
 Through the years, both of Lift Plastic Surgery’s surgeons have performed many breast augmentation and breast lift procedures, as combination and separate procedures.

 An Initial Consultation for a Breast Augmentation with a Lift in Houston

 Women in and around Houston who are considering a breast lift with an augmentation should schedule an appointment with one of the mastopexy experts at Lift Plastic Surgery.

 The surgeons at Lift Plastic Surgery encourage patients to bring in photos that portray the breasts they would like to have.
 Having these goal pictures to view is extremely helpful because it gives the surgeon an actual visualization of what the patient is looking to achieve by having a breast lift with augmentation.

 The surgeon needs to know if the patient has any current conditions or ongoing conditions (e.g., diabetes, hypertension).
 In addition, patients should provide the surgeon with any information related to previous surgeries or treatments.